 Fig.6 Supporting the patient while walking.

-Apply the “thumb grip”: hold the patient’s right hand in his right (or left in his left) hand, the patient’s hand is straight, resting his palm on the sister’s palm with the thumbs closed in the lock (Fig. 6).
+Apply a “thumb grip”: hold the patient’s right hand in your right (or left in your left) hand; the patient’s hand is straight, resting the palm on the sister’s palm with the thumbs closed (Fig. 6).

-Fig.7 Support the patient's knees with the right foot.
+Fig.7 Support the patient's knees right foot.

-9 Elevate the patient's head and shoulders
+9 Raising the patient's head and shoulders

 (performed by one sister)